Skip to main content

 The order within a group will default to being sorted by Name (0-9, A-Z) but learners can also choose to sort by progress.

-As an author when editing a course
+How to add a course set as an author editing a course

 As an author, when you're setting up a course you'll have extra information you can add under Classification.
 One of these is Course set.